Lock, Bridgewater sharp for Broncos in 33-6 win vs. Vikings

 K.J.
 Hamler had 105 receiving yards, including an 80-yard catch, sprint and score from Lock on the first play after a safety against the Vikings.
 Trinity Benson had two touchdowns, one from each of the quarterbacks vying to be the starter for September.

-Lock, entering his third year with Denver, took the first turn and finished 5 for 7.
+“From a mental standpoint and a physical standpoint, I feel like I’m a little past where I left off and it feels good to be able to say that,” said Lock, the third-year passer who took the first turn and finished 5 for 7.

 Bridgewater, acquired by new general manager George Paton in an offseason trade with Carolina, was 7 for 9 for 74 yards.
-Head coach Vic Fangio has already promised to flip the order for the next game.
+Fangio has already promised to flip the order for the next game, but neither of them seems to be sweating the situation.

+“There’s 10 other guys out there on the field competing to earn a spot on this team.
+If I make it about me in that moment, I’m hurting the team,” said Bridgewater, who again received a rousing cheer from the Vikings fans still fond of him from his time here from 2014-17.

-With the late-summer sun streaming through the giant glass front doors, the fans — many of them wearing Broncos orange — were just happy to be back at U.S. Bank Stadium after the gates were closed for 2020 due to the pandemic.
+With the late-summer sun streaming through the giant glass front doors, the crowd — much of it in Broncos orange — was just happy to be back at U.S. Bank Stadium after the gates were closed for 2020 due to the pandemic.

-All of Minnesota’s important players, including quarterback Kirk Cousins, running back Dalvin Cook, wide receiver Justin Jefferson and a host of others, watched from the sideline without pads after two full days of practice against the Broncos at the team’s suburban headquarters this week.
-The only projected Vikings starter who played was defensive end Stephen Weatherly, leaving a lot to be desired for the competition level for Lock and Bridgewater.
+The Vikings rested more than 30 players, after two full days of practice against the Broncos at the team’s suburban headquarters this week.
+The only projected starter who played was defensive end Stephen Weatherly, leaving a lot to be desired for the competition level for Lock and Bridgewater.

-The Broncos used most of their first-team offense, with running back Melvin Gordon III, wide receiver Courtland Sutton and left guard Dalton Risner the most notable absences.
+The Broncos used most of their first-team offense, with running back Melvin Gordon III, wide receiver Courtland Sutton and left guard Dalton Risner the most notable absences, but Fangio kept his starting defense on the sideline.

+Surtain, who was selected ninth overall out of Alabama ahead of quarterbacks Justin Fields and Mac Jones, sure made his mark when he muscled in front of an out route by fellow rookie Ihmir Smith-Marsette.

+“I felt it coming.
+They ran the same route concept the drive before, so I was expecting it,” Surtain said.
+“I just made a play on the ball.”

-Browning went 5 for 10 for 31 yards, playing behind the second-string offensive line.
-None of Denver’s projected starters on defense played.
+Browning went 5 for 10 for 31 yards.
 Vikings right guard Dakota Dozier, who fell behind Oli Udoh in the competition for a starting spot, was whistled for holding on former teammate Shamar Stephen in the end zone for a safety.
-He had a false start penalty later.

-Dozier was far from the only Viking who turned in a less-than-stellar effort.
-Coach Mike Zimmer told his team the first half was “ a very poor performance,” as he revealed in his halftime interview for the broadcast.
+Dozier had a false start penalty later and was from the only Viking who turned in a less-than-stellar effort.

+Coach Mike Zimmer was upset enough about the “ very poor performance ” that he vowed to send the same second-stringers out for an intense intrasquad scrimmage on the practice field next week.

+“We were going to give these other guys some opportunities to see if they could make the club,” Zimmer said.
+“Some of them proved us right.
+Some of them proved us wrong.”

 Mond, the third-round draft pick out of Texas A&M who could supplant Cousins in a year or two, went 6 for 16 for 53 yards.
 He rushed five times for 25 yards after missing a big chunk of training camp to COVID-19 recovery.
 He tested positive on July 31 and returned to practice earlier this week.